 This is definitely one of our favourites.
 This wine was made in memory of the year 1717, the year in which landlord Count François de Castellanne, de Lauris, de Vacqueyras granted a vineyard to an ancestor of the Arnoux family.
 The images on the front page of our website include the original parchment for this grant shown to us by Jean-François when we visited him last summer.
 Made from grapes harvested from vines over 50 years of age, with some 100 years old, fermentation is carried out in wooden vats followed by aging in oak for between 18 and 37 months depending on the vintage.
 Not surprisingly, with such old vines, the yields are low at only 25 hectolitres per hectare.
 By comparison, the permitted yield for a regular appellation Côtes du Rhône red would be at least twice that.
 1717 has a deep garnet colour, being made from 80% Grenache and 20% Mourvèdre.
 Rich fruit aromas of raspberries and black cherries are found on the nose.
 On the palate, the wine is big, full-bodied and powerful with a long and intense finish and silky tannins well befitting M. Arnoux’s proud description of this wine as a hymn to the pleasure of the senses!
 It will keep 10-15 years and will accompany any rich red meat dishes including beef, lamb and poultry.

 Rosé wine consumption is rising rapidly and quality is the reason: rosé wines now represent 30% of total still wine consumption, in contrast with 16% about 20 years ago.
+In Ireland, rosés are now about 6% of the still wine market having doubled since about 2015.
 This Côtes du Rhône rosé is made from the same grapes as red wine: Grenache, Cinsault and Carignan.
 A beautiful pink colour leads to aromas of strawberry, raspberry and roses while on the palate the clean, crisp and powerful body has great appeal especially when chilled.
 Lovely to drink in the summer and to serve alone or with a wide variety of foods including olives, finger food and light meats.